 Penn State undergraduates interested in policy advocacy, design and implementation have the opportunity to apply to the Penn State Master of Public Policy program up to a year early and complete the undergraduate degree and master’s degree together in a compressed time frame.
-Currently, the IUG is available with the following six degrees:
+Currently, the integrated undergraduate-graduate degree (IUG) is available with the following six degrees:

 - African American Studies B.A.